Coordinated Master of Arts degree in Dietetics

 OU’s Coordinated Master of Arts in Dietetics program is unique in Oklahoma because it seamlessly combines classroom instruction with the internship experience.
 Students take classes at the same time that they complete over 1200 internship hours—what they learn in class, they put immediately into practice.
 Students work with talented preceptors throughout the state of Oklahoma to gain on-the-job training for a variety of career paths and begin networking for future employment opportunities.
 Upon graduation from the program, they are ready to take the national registration exam and become an RDN.

 Students must have a strong science background as preparation for this challenging program.
-After meeting prerequisite courses, they can then apply to the Nutritional Sciences program which begins each summer.
+After meeting prerequisite courses, they can then apply to the Nutritional Sciences program which begins each fall.
 If accepted to the program, students begin coursework specific to nutrition.
 Courses include Experimental Foods (the science of cooking), Nutrition during the Life Cycle (normal nutrition care for all stages of the life cycle from pregnancy to old age), Medical Nutrition Therapy (nutrition intervention for people with disease), Quantity Foods and Food Service Management (how to direct a production kitchen and run a nutrition-related business), and Community Nutrition (reaching large populations with nutrition education).

 Students admitted to the Coordinated Master of Arts Program (programmatic coursework with internship included) must have either 1) a baccalaureate degree in any subject and prerequisite courses, or 2) 90 hours and required prerequisite courses.
 Click here to see the prerequisites.
 If admitted, students will earn a Master of Arts degree in 24 months.
 Students admitted with 90 hours but no baccalaureate degree will be awarded the Bachelor of Science degree in Nutritional Sciences after the first year in the program and will go on to earn the Master of Arts degree and a verification to take the National Registry Exam to become a dietitian at the completion of the program.